balmjs/balm-ui/docs/scripts/docs/en/fab/intro.md

-# Buttons: floating action button
+# Floating action buttons (FAB)

-A floating action button (FAB) represents the primary action of a screen.
+The FAB represents the most important action on a screen.
+It puts key actions within reach.